Festivals & Events

-The Mito Plum Festival is held at Kairakuen Garden , a huge and historic park at the center of Mito.
-The park is known for its natural beauty in all seasons but particularly in spring, when its 3,000 plum trees are in bloom.
+The Mito Plum Blossom Festival is held at Kairakuen Garden ,a huge and historic park at the center of Mito.
+The park is known for its natural beauty in all seasons but particularly in early spring, when its 3,000 plum trees are in bloom.
 The park has a total of 100 varieties of plum trees with many different-colored flowers.

 The renewal of spring

 When the plum trees are in bloom, Kairakuen becomes a delicately shaded dreamworld.
 Seeing plum trees blossoming symbolizes the end of the long, cold winter and the coming of spring.
-During the Mito Plum Festival, the park fills with revelers enjoying the pretty colors, picnicking and drinking.
+During the Mito Plum Blossom Festival, the park fills with revelers enjoying the pretty colors, and picnicking.

 Special events to keep you around

 Special events occur during the festival as well.
-They include guided tours of the garden, plant fairs, musical performances on traditional Japanese instruments, snack stands, vendors selling exclusive goods only available at the festival, a guided nighttime walk where you can see the candlelit plum blossoms, and a fireworks display.
+They include guided tours of the garden, snack stands, vendors selling ume-related goods, and a fireworks display.

 * The information on this page may be subject to change due to COVID-19.